MPhillips55/Pitchfork_NLP_Analysis/Capstone Project 2 Proposal - pitchfork.com dataset.md

-# Capstone Project 2 - pitchfork.com dataset
+# Capstone Project 2 - Pitchfork Dataset
 ## Michael Phillips

 ### 1. What is the problem you want to solve?